 For more information and the application, go to www.google.com/nonprofitsRead More

-Are these principles that nonprofit technology staff, consultants and vendors can all agree on?
+We hope that these are principles that nonprofit technology service providers, consultants and vendors can all agree upon.

 We, as technology professionals serving nonprofit organizations, pledge to: